 Today Centurion is operating with four offices in Maldives covering Northern and Southern regional ports with more than 150 staff working round the clock providing solutions to customers.

 GROUP STRATEGY

-Centurion PLC group strategy to achieve attractive return is based on the turnover target achievement which include to adhere typical marketing technic alongside strategic approach that including strategic acquisitions, strategic alliances, carve-out strategies and integration techniques.
+Centurion PLC group core strategy has always been to achieve attractive return based on the turnover target achievement.